Online Marriage & Family Counseling (Therapy) Certificate

 Counseling programs that lead to licensure typically have a supervised practicum or internship component.
 Once students reach a certain level in their completed coursework, they are eligible to begin internships that involve more hands-on learning, including seeing real clients, as long as they work under the tutelage of a licensed mental health professional.

 The supervised clinical hour requirements and internships phase is often the point at which students can begin to explore specialties or particular environments in which they wish to work.
-This is the real career preparatory phase for most students, in which they work in hands-on settings to cultivate a deep understanding of their future careers.
+This is the real career preparatory phase for most students, in which they work in hands-on settings to cultivate a deep understanding of their future career.
 Some supervised programs lead toward competency for sitting for licensing exams and eventual licensure.
 Other programs are non-licensure tracks.

 Licensure track certificate programs will have curriculum and practicum experience that should meet that state’s licensure board requirements.
 Non-licensure track certificates will typically not include practicums or capstone projects.
 Non-licensure track programs are designed to teach couple and family dynamics in a clinical setting.
 These tracks do not meet most states’ curriculum requirements and practicum experience for MFT licensure.